googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 used as a submodule, but does not provide this target when used as an installed library.
 We propose to fix this problem by:

-* Using the gRPC provided `gtest` target when gRPC is a submodule, or
+* Using the gRPC provided `gtest` target when gRPC is a submodule, and
 * Explicitly provide the `gtest` target when required.

 Furthermore, Abseil does not provide targets to install it.
 It recommends that applications always compile from source.
-We believe this is unrealistic for all our customers.
+We believe this is unrealistic for some of our customers.
 We will support compiling against a installed version of Abseil, as long as the application provides (a) either support files for `find_package()` in CMake, or (b) support files for `pkg-config`.